-Suitable for a wide range of potentially explosive environments, our range of ATEX Centrifugal fans features over 32 ranges of explosion proof fans.
-The correct ATEX centrifugal fan will protect in the case of an explosion from potentially dangerous gases and dusts by ensuring the temperature rating is suitable and will not result in an explosion.
-Our expert team are certified to supply ATEX fans and their necessary components in line with the relevant ATEX Directives.
+Suitable for a wide range of potentially explosive environments, our range of award winning ATEX Centrifugal fans features over 38 ranges of explosion proof fans.
+The correct ATEX centrifugal fan will reduce the risk of an explosion occurring from potentially dangerous gases and dusts by ensuring the construction material, permissible pairings, motor protection rating, hazardous area zone and temperature rating are suitable in preventing an explosion.
+Our expert team are certified to supply ATEX fans and their necessary components in line with the relevant ATEX Directive 2014/34/EU as implemented into UK legislation following Brexit.

-Please note that we cannot supply an ATEX fan without first recognising that you have undertaken a thorough risk assessment to determine the ATEX rating of the equipment you require.
+Please note that we cannot supply an ATEX fan without first recognising that you, or a third party, have undertaken a thorough risk assessment to determine the ATEX rating of the equipment you require.
 This is in line with ATEX Directives instructions that places an emphasis on the end user being responsible for their ATEX assessment.
 There are many independent consultants who can carry out your survey to ensure you receive the safest and most effective industrial ATEX fan for your applications ATEX gas and dust zone.
-ATEX fans can be manufactured from semi conducting polypropylene, fabricated steel with copper or aluminium non-sparking components, cast aluminium or in stainless steel.

-99-92-EC ATEX 137 (formerly 118a) is often referred to as “The Users Directive”, is concerned with safe working conditions and is implemented in UK law by the H&S executive in the form of the Dangerous substances and Explosive Atmospheres regulation or DSEAR.
+99/92/EC ATEX 137 (formerly 118a) is an EC directive often referred to as “The Users Directive” and is concerned with safe working conditions.
+It is implemented into UK law through regulations 7 & 11 of the Dangerous substances and Explosive Atmospheres regulation 2002 or DSEAR.

 ATEX 137 requires the end user to define what equipment manufacturer can lawfully supply

-94/9/EC ATEX 95 (formerly 100a) is often referred to as “The Manufacturers Directive” is concerned with ATEX product compliance, The legislation enables the equipment manufacturer to supply product that meets or exceed the minimum requirements of the end users DSEAR risk assessment.
+ATEX Directive 2014/34/EU (Previously 94/9/EC) is often referred to as “The Equipment Directive” is concerned with ATEX product compliance, The legislation enables the equipment manufacturer to supply product that meets or exceed the minimum requirements of the end users DSEAR risk assessment.
+It is implemented into UK under the equipment for potentially explosive atmospheres regulations 2016.

 In line with the above, manufacturers will generally select the type of motor required to meet the regulations but clients may choose to over specify the motor for added security.
 Our industrial team of fan integration specialists can help to select the correct fan for your application.